MattPanH/Rapid-Response-Team-in-SGH_Data-Analysis-with-Python/README.md

 <br>
 <br>
 <h2> Target Audience </h2>
-1)	The Chief Regulatory Officer (CRO) of a pharmaceutical company looking to increase the approval rate of their drug development pipeline. <br>
+1)	A Doctor on the RRT who needs to make every second count and make sure patients receive the right help at the right time. <br>
-2)	A Venture Capitalist in the pharma industry evaluating risk and timeline of returns on drug development investments. <br>
+2)	Hospital Administrators who are in-charge of resource allocation, staffing levels, and strategic planning for rapid response coverage. <br>
-3)	An Academic Researcher in the field of public health studying the factors influencing clinical trial efficiency and drug approval rates. <br>
+3)	A ward nurse who wants to be prepared during a health crisis so she can better support the RRT. <br>
 <br>
 <h2> Data Sources </h2>
 1)	SICU and MICU Triage data from SGH. <br>